 Our advice?
 Go with an OEM replacement stereo.
 Here's why:

 - Price.
-An OEM stereo may be covered under your manufacturer warranty.
+An OEM stereo may be covered under your manufacturer's warranty.
 Going through your dealer for an OEM replacement stereo will save a load of cash and it'll be installed correctly.

 - A perfect fit.
 With an aftermarket stereo, you won't have to worry about shorting your electrical system.
 An OEM replacement stereo made specifically for a Focus won't have any risks associated with a voided warranty.

 - They've worked out the kinks.
 Faulty stereos won't contribute to vehicular failure, so Ford would never issue a recall to fix them.
 But chances are the stereo manufacturer knows about the issue and has worked out the kinks in newer OEM stereos.